nianticlabs/mickey/README.md

   * _mickey.ckpt_: These are the default weights for MicKey, without using the overlapping scores provides in Map-free dataset and following the curriculum learning strategy described in the paper.
   * _mickey_sc.ckpt_: These are the weights when training MicKey using the min and max overlapping scores defined in Map-free.

-Extract the mickey_weights.zip file into `weights/`.
-In the zip file, we also provide their default configuration needed to run the evaluation.
+Extract mickey_weights.zip into `weights/`.
+In the zip file, we also provide the default configuration needed to run the evaluation.

 ### Run the submission script
 Similar to Map-free code base, we provide a [submission script](submission.py) to generate submission files: